the-teachingRSE-project/competencies/competencies.md

   working together on a research software project for a research group.
-- **Organisation-level support:** How the defined competencies are recognised and represented at an organisational level and what the organisation can do to support the RSEs at the different team structures.
+- **Organisation-level support:** How the defined competencies are recognised and represented at an organisational level and what the organisation can do to support the RSEs in the context of the different team structures.
   These can be read as policy/action recommendations.

 These tables take the perspective of the expected skill set of each developer or team